HungryFly/easyClock_for_CircadianRhythms/ReadMe.md

 easyClock is a macOS-based desktop application for circadian rhythm analysis and visualization.
-To download the installment package or check version update, please follow this link: https://github.com/Dr-WUBINBIN/easyClock/releases
+To download the installation package or check version updates, please follow this link: https://github.com/Dr-WUBINBIN/easyClock/releases

 1. Like standard macOS apps, the easyClock package is easy to install;
 2. This app does not require any coding experience; it has a user-friendly interface;